 About the Award-Winning Documentary A Plastic Ocean

 Although we are no longer control the distribution rights, the film is an important documentary that we encourage all people to experience in order to learn about why the issue of plastic pollution is so important.
-View our education guide by clicking below.
+Download our in-depth education guide by clicking below.